Isn’t it amazing how popular those DNA tests are?!?

 - The importance of Connecting with those in our present, our past and our future; as it fulfills an innate need we all have, as well as forming powerful relationships.

-- As we learn about our family members (including those who are long gone) and their trials and struggles, we become more Compassionate towards all people; a tremendous talent.
+- As we learn about our parents, grandparents and great-grandparents and the trials and struggles they faced, we become more Compassionate towards all people; which is a tremendous talent.

-- We can learn to be more Resilient when we learn about the hardships and disappointments those in our family tree overcame, or succumbed to.
+- We can learn to be more Resilient when we learn about the hardships and disappointments they overcame, or succumbed to.
 Important life lessons can be learned from their successes and failures.

-- Our Self Worth becomes more clear as we see God’s hand in our life and that of our family through generations as we learn their stories and understand more how valuable each and every person is in His site.
+- Our Self Worth becomes more clear as we see God’s hand in our life and that of our family through the recent generations as we learn their stories and understand more how valuable each and every person is in His sight.

 May I suggest that we are linked to our family members, those living, and those who are deceased, much as a thread.
 As we search through our family generations, we can see how they bring their own unique talents, skills, abilities and knowledge for us to learn from, adding in their threads.
 Combining threads to make our tapestry exquisite and more valuable as it grows.